Learn about St. Malo and the Art Nelson Left Behind in 2026!

 Pasalubong (a homecoming gift): is the concept of bringing back gifts or souvenirs of a travel; it is a tangible sign of thoughtfulness that says, "I was away, but I remembered you."

-These concepts are essential to the stories left behind by Nelson Baldemor.
+These concepts are essential to the stories left behind by Nelson Baldemor through his belongings.

 Rooted in the Filipino words bayan (community) and bayani (hero), this value is traditionally symbolized by neighbors volunteering to lift a family's nipa hut and move it to a new location.
 It teaches that no load is too heavy when carried by the many.
 In this exhibit, we celebrate the Bayanihan spirit found in the USA, where a neighbor stepped in to carry the weight of a legacy that was nearly lost.

 Following Nelson Baldemor’s sudden passing in 2021, his home was cleared, and his belongings faced an uncertain future.
 With no next of kin to claim them, his personal history was at risk of being discarded.
-The police found a phone number on the desk of the house and called Maria Lourdes Pérez Muñiz, Nelson’s neighbor..
+The police found a phone number on the desk of the house and called Maria Lourdes Pérez Muñiz, Nelson’s neighbor.
 Though she is Puerto Rican and not Filipino, she embodied the Bayanihan spirit by salvaging these boxes of photos, letters, and art, hoping they would "find meaning beyond loss".
-Just as villagers carry a physical house to safety, Maria carried the "house" of Nelson’s memory to Chiara Cox.
+Just as villagers carry a physical house to safety, Maria carried the "house" of Nelson’s memory to Chiara Cox, someone she thought could make good use of the items.
 This single act of being a "good neighbor" prevented the erasure of a Filipino-American story, proving that community is defined not by blood, but by care.

 The spark for this exhibition began with an unexpected encounter.
-After a Filipino cultural event in May 2025, I was approached by Maria Lourdes Pérez Muñiz, a Puerto Rican woman carrying a small bundle of artwork once belonging to her late neighbor, Nelson Baldemor—a Filipino American who passed away suddenly in Virginia in 2021.
-With no next of kin to claim his belongings, Maria salvaged a few pieces, hoping they would one day find meaning beyond loss.
+After a Filipino cultural event in May 2025, Cox was approached by Muñiz, carrying a small bundle of artwork once belonging to Baldemor, hoping they would one day find meaning beyond loss.

-Months later, as I began organizing, framing, and photographing the works, I shared my progress with her.
-Her reply—“Today is Nelson’s birthday”—transformed the project from a simple act of preservation into something deeper.
-This exhibition now serves as an homage to Nelson’s life and legacy, and a reflection on the ways art endures as a vessel for memory, identity, and connection.
+Months later, Cox felt compelled to organize, frame, and photograph the works in that bundle.
+She shared some of her progress with Muñiz.
+Her reply was “Today is Nelson’s birthday.”
+That simple sentence transformed the project from a simple act of preservation into something deeper.
+This exhibition now serves as an homage to Nelson’s life and legacy, and a reflection on the ways art endures as a vessel for immigrant memory, identity, and connection.
 It invites us to consider how stories continue to unfold long after their subjects have passed—and how, through art, we remain linked across cultures, generations, and time.

 The Photographer Dempsey DeHart's letter to Dr. Anita Baldemor, Nelson's Mother